greg-raven/Impeachment-Chronicles/_posts/2016-07-27-have-we-opened-on-him-yet.md

 ---
-title: 'Texts: Have we opened on him yet?'
+title: "Texts: Have we opened on him yet?"
 layout: post
 author:
 - Lisa Page